heseltime/heseltime.github.io/README.md

 ![BFC17E0247684DF0857556A305635A1C](https://user-images.githubusercontent.com/66922223/210134587-8a79ca24-8063-4b23-a9ee-3484fb7db6e7.png)

 **Fix: img-srcset tags, since the problem is high definition screen display.
-The improvement:
+The improvement, on the same screen as before:

 ![30A2F2877F954CBDB2E00BE1F801E133](https://user-images.githubusercontent.com/66922223/210135219-20b75ff6-b8f4-4b44-9201-34e29639d711.png)